fairlearn/fairlearn/docs/user_guide/datasets.rst

 The Boston Housing dataset raises the more general issue of whether it's valid to port datasets constructed for one specific use case to different use cases.
-Using a dataset without considering the context and purposes for which it was created can be risky even if the dataset does not carry the risk of generating fairness-related harms.
+Using a dataset without considering the context and purposes for which it was created can be risky even if the dataset does not carry the possibility of generating fairness-related harms.
 Any machine learning model developed using a dataset with an opaque data-generating process runs the risk of generating spurious or non-meaningful results.
 Construct validity is